 A comprehensive reporting format that must be used to compile quarterly reports has been developed for public entities and constitutional institutions to report on similar core aspects of financial and non-financial performance to the Executive Authority and to the National Treasury.
-A Microsoft® Excel reporting format is used to collect data that reflects financial, and non-financial performance data, information on capital expenditure, disbursements borrowings, job creation, financial commitments and risk, as well as personnel information.
+A Microsoft® Excel reporting format is used to collect data that reflects financial, and non-financial performance data, information on capital expenditure, disbursements, borrowings, short-term facility and annual debt maturity.
 The template is customised by type of entity to enable various entities to complete applicable information.